 The later Matrimonial Causes Act of 1878 empowered any magistrate to grant a separation order, but not divorce.
 This did though allow more, but still mostly highly-educated people the 'privilege' of separating from often abusive relationships.
 It was only after the First World War (1914 - 1918) that divorce became possible for 'the masses', but even then the cost remained high and thus preclusive to all except the middle classes and the most determined.

 In short, it was virtually impossible for any humble person to get divorced in the late 19th century, and in practice this remained the case until the Legal Aid and Advice Act of 1949 came into force, allowing anyone irrespective of wealth, access to the law.

-Divorce Records.
+- Divorce Records.
 Divorce records are not generally available on-line but are only at The National Archives (TNA); indexes to 20th century English and Welsh divorces are in TNA Class J 78.
 The names of both parties are given, but the cases are calendared rather than true alphabetic indexes.
 However, there is no longer a 75-year restriction on access but the availability of modern records after 1938 is somewhat patchy to say the least.
-Full details are in TNA leaflet 53.

 Coroner's Records.
 Coroner's reports were the property of the coroner and he could destroy them after 15 years unless they were of particular note.
 There is a 75 year closure on those that were kept.